 He couldn’t.

-Because the roof was full of cameras now.
+Because the whole roof was full of cameras now.

-And because the one man in the room old enough to validate the page had just done it publicly.
+And because the one man old enough to verify the page had just done it in public.

 Ellie looked at Boots.